wrumble/splitterStripeServer/README.md

 Utilises the Stripe gem to connect two users and allow the transfering of money using Stripe Connect.

-Currently has 5 post requests to deal with:
+Currently has 5 post requests to deal with

 - Adding a Stripe Connect Managed account. --- ```/account```
 - Adding a external bank account to withdraw funds from the managed account. --- ```/account/external_account```